nijatkazimli/React-Projects/README.md

 ## 🌟 What's In Store

 Expect some epic battles with bugs, but don't worry, we've got a debugging sword ready!
-Our Jedi masters (Paweł Gawędzki, Krzysztof Łapiński, Michał Klecha, Łukasz Magiera) are here to guide me on my quest to become a React wizard.
+Our Jedi masters (**Paweł Gawędzki, Krzysztof Łapiński, Michał Klecha, Łukasz Magiera**) are here to guide me on my quest to become a React wizard.

 ## 👨‍💻 My Mission

 My mission, should I choose to accept it, is to build a React app that could make Tony Stark jealous!
-And I should remember, when in doubt, console.log() is your superhero sidekick.
+And I should remember, when in doubt, console.log() is my superhero sidekick.

 ## 🎉 Let's Get Started